maropu/spark-executor-dict-plugin/README.md

 Therefore, frequently-accessed key-value pairs are expected to be on memory and the memory footprint can be small.
 For actual running examples, please see [test code](./python/tests/test_dict.py).

-Note: if Spark fails with `NoClassDefFoundError` or `NoSuchMethodError`, please make sure the versions of the libraries from Google (e.g., gRPC, Protocol Buffers, Guava) are matched between Spark and this plugin.
-If not, you may have to replace jar files or rebuild Spark and/or this plugin to align their versions.

 ## MapDB data conversion

 To generate a MapDB's map file for your data, you can use a helper function included in the package: